“Super-stylish nine-room hotel on unspoilt Wilderness Beach; floor-to-ceiling glass windows showcase spectacular ocean

 - Laundry service

-The main building houses 9 rooms, each arranged symmetrically with room types mirrored in the east and west.
+The main building houses nine rooms, each arranged symmetrically with room types mirrored in the east and west.
 Clean straight lines and ceramic flooring are softened by underfloor heating, loose shaggy carpets and driftwood Anglepoise lamps.
 Expect top-quality linens, Nespresso machines and spacious bathrooms with powerful showers, amongst other comforts.

 All but Standard Rooms face the sea and most have terraces to lounge out on.
 The magnificent Presidential Suite has acres of space.
 Remote electric blinds reveal the view and the private deck leads directly to the beach.
 We loved the novelty of being able to step virtually straight from our suite into the hotel pool.
 There’s also a private sauna and huge walk-in wardrobe.
-The 2 Beach Suites are on the lower level, closest to the beach and with direct access.
-They have their own decks but share a lounge area; a good option for 2 couples travelling together.
+The two Beach Suites are on the lower level, closest to the beach and with direct access (one facing east, the other west).
+They have their own decks but share a lounge area; a good option for two couples travelling together.
 Standard Rooms have less space than other rooms but it’s no squeeze and beds can be made into singles or doubles.

 - Air conditioning